London 2012: Domestic violence hub opens near Olympic Park

 The centre will provide the first data linking the issue with the Olympics.

 It is based in The Grove, Stratford, and will be open for two months.

 Prof Allan Brimicombe, a statistician and expert in domestic violence, believes the disruption caused to residents in Stratford and the surrounding boroughs may "exacerbate troublesome relationships".

 The East London University academic, who chairs the Crime and Justice Statistics Network, said many people could work from home during the Games.

 "That could lead to the spikes in domestic violence that we tend to see when people have to get on with each other.

 "There is the added dimension that where you get large crowds you inevitably seem to get sexual assaults of different kinds."

-He said there was also anecdotal evidence from previous Games about athlete-on-athlete assaults.'Cooped up'
+He said there was also anecdotal evidence from previous Games about athlete-on-athlete assaults.

 "It's something we'd either like to know about or dismiss and without hard data it's always going to be hearsay.

 "If we think about the quantities of young people and the stress of doing their sport at the Olympics that may well be part of the mix of what happens."